 Health and Welfare Agency, State of California

 The EDD is one of the largest government agencies in the state.
 Its duties are to administer unemployment and disability insurance payments to eligible claimants (i.e., the unemployed and ill), and place and train employees for private sector jobs.
-The EDD also handles all administrative and enforcement functions for audit and collection of Unemployment Insurance (UI), Disability Insurance (DI), employment training, paid family leave, and personal income taxes.
+The EDD also oversees administrative and enforcement functions for audit and collection of Unemployment Insurance (UI), Disability Insurance (DI), employment training, paid family leave, and personal income taxes.

-- Jurisdiction/coverage: All California employees.
+- Jurisdiction and coverage: All California employees.

 California State Board of Equalization (BOE)